 Have the students tell you what some of the functions of wetlands are.
 Ask them to describe how they came to these conclusions - what did they observe from their experiments?
 They should definitely have learned that wetlands filter the sediment out of the water and that they absorb water.
 Have the students imagine that the dirt they poured on the paint pan was pollution/chemicals/nutrients.
 Wetlands also filter pollutants out of the water.
 Discuss with students why these functions are important to animals, the environment, and us - wetlands keep our waterways clean and help with erosion, they keep nutrients and pollutants out of our water, and they absorb excess water and prevent flooding.
+Discuss the importance of the adaptation of these species.
+Not all plants are able to live in these conditions, and not all plants can help protect the environment in this way.
+Connect this to the idea of protecting these species because they are important for helping the ecosystem.

-Have the students list some of the metaphors they came up with.
+Go around the room and have each student or group share how their wetland metaphor item is similar to a wetland.
 You can keep a running list on the board of all of the functions of wetlands - between the experiments and the metaphor activity.
 Make sure you appreciate creativity, but also make sure that the students are getting the correct message.
-If you have time you can go over each object and how it is like a wetland.

 Finish the discussion by summarizing the different functions of a wetland and pointing out to students just how important wetlands are.
-Also talk about where wetlands are found (in their backyards maybe), why and how they are destroyed, and why it is important to preserve wetlands.
+Also talk about where wetlands are found (does anyone have a marsh in their backyard?), why and how they are destroyed, and why it is important to preserve wetlands.